devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 > <BookmarkData> get_chunks_in_group_by_tracking_id(tr_dataset, group_tracking_id, page)

-get_chunks_in_group_by_tracking_id
+Get Chunks in Group by Tracking ID

-get_chunks_in_group_by_tracking_id  Route to get all chunks for a group.
+Get Chunks in Group by Tracking ID  Route to get all chunks for a group.
 The response is paginated, with each page containing 10 chunks.
 Support for custom page size is coming soon.

 ### Examples